 Whatever the reasons may be, sealing a chimney and fireplace the right way is more important.

 Some of the value for sealing a chimney and fireplace is because it is unused, is retired, or has gone out of service, being a huge source of energy loss and also being valuable despite being out of service.

 Additional reasons include the extra work needed to keep a fireplace functional, being unable to use it, won’t depreciate the value of the property and the need for better indoor air quality.

 All of these reasons are valid and help determine the next line of action to take in sealing up the fireplace or chimney.

 This is one of the primary reasons for having a chimney and fireplace sealed.

 When no longer in use, the open space will require some form of blocking to prevent the elements from taking their toll on it.
 This has to be systematic.
 In some cases, it may involve capping a chimney off.

 It is common for an unused chimney to be reused later on.
 However, this doesn’t apply all the time.
 In certain situations, there are no plans for future use of the chimney or fireplace.

 When the Chimney is Out of Service or Retired

-When a chimney and fireplace is out of service or retired, it will need to be sealed off.
+When a chimney and fireplace are out of service or retired, they will need to be sealed off.
 This can either be done permanently or partially depending on what works for you.